Grab a bargain on TVs, laptops and more in the Currys Black Friday sale

 There’s currently £50 off the Sony WF-1000XM4 earphones.
 The best of 2021, they’re a pair of noise-cancelling buds packed with clever features and supremely luscious audio fidelity.
 The earbuds can sense when you’re moving around and dial in the noise cancellation to suit your surroundings, ramping up when you’re on public transport or allowing in traffic sounds if you’re walking near a road.
 In our round-up of the best wireless earbuds of 2021, our reviewer praised the earphones’ bass response and overall quality.
 “Although these are small, light earbuds, they manage significant bass as well as great, precise clarity in higher notes.
 At once delicate and powerful, they have some of the best audio of any wireless headphones.”

+With up to 24 hours battery life and excellent water resistance, you’ll want to take this sturdy Bluetooth speaker everywhere you go.
+Using the nifty party link feature, you’re able to connect other speakers to the system, creating the perfect multi-room setup.
+Audio quality is excellent thanks to technology from Meridian Audio, and the coloured lighting that responds to the beat of the music is also a nice touch.

-Philips 58PUS9006/12 58in smart 4K ultra HD HDR LED TV with Google Assistant: was £949, now £699, Currys.co.uk
+Philips 58PUS9006/12 58in smart 4K ultra HD HDR LED TV with Google Assistant: Was £949, now £699, Currys.co.uk

 We reviewed the earlier model of the Google nest mini and were pretty impressed.
 Our tester called it a “great bit of kit", with sound that "comfortably outperforms its size and microphones that cope with most situations with ease, with the vital feature of offering the best voice assistant on the market”.
 With a saving of over 40 per cent, this is quite an offer.